Skip to main content

 The modifier function receives two arguments.
 First is our default webpack configuration, second is an object with additional information and utilities, following this interface:

 interface Options { /** * The webpack module.
-To avoid version conflicts, you should not import * webpack on your own if you want to use one of the built-in plugins. */ webpack: webpack
+To avoid version conflicts, you should not import * webpack on your own if you want to use one of the built-in plugins. * No longer available with version 3 */ webpack: webpack

 If you find yourself modifying the webpack configuration often for a feature that you think belongs in our default config, please open an issue to discuss it.